🇨🇳

 How do I call Singapore from Shanghai?

-From Shanghai, dial +SG followed by the local number.
-With DialAnyone, just open your browser, enter the Singapore number, and click call.
-No special dialing codes needed — DialAnyone handles the international routing automatically.
+From a regular phone in Shanghai, dial 00 (the China exit code), then SG, then the local number without its leading zero — for example 00 6581234567.
+With DialAnyone, just open your browser, enter the number as +6581234567, and click call — the international routing is handled automatically.
 Rates start at $0.02/min.

 What is the cheapest way to call Singapore from Shanghai?